Skip to main content

 Approach

-Built a three-factor scoring model that calculates z-scores across value, growth, and technical dimensions for every stock in the universe.
-Scores are computed dynamically at query time using PostgreSQL window functions, so users can toggle between industry-relative, sector-relative, and market-wide comparisons instantly.
+Constructed a three-factor scoring model that calculates z-scores across value, growth, and technical dimensions for every stock in the universe.
+Scores are computed dynamically at query time using PostgreSQL window functions, allowing users to toggle between industry-relative, sector-relative, and market-wide comparisons instantly.
 Added layers for relative strength rankings, earnings quality, capital discipline, and pivot-based risk/reward analysis.
-The screener feeds into multiple portfolio strategies — each with historical tracking, daily rotation logs, and backtest analytics.
+The scoring engine feeds into multiple portfolio strategies, each with historical tracking, daily rotation logs, and backtest analytics.

 03